 In 1989, Colorado made licensure available on a voluntary basis to masters' level professional counselors by instituting a licensure board and creating standards and testing to determine qualification for such licensure.
 Many other states also require licensure.
 Each state often has its own regulations.

-To be licensed, counselors must submit syllabi and course descriptions for the courses that fulfill the eight LPC content areas; pass the LPC examination; complete 2,000 hours of postgraduate supervised clinical practice; and receive 100 hours of supervision over a minimum of twenty-four months.
+To be licensed in Colorado, counselors must submit syllabi and course descriptions for the courses that fulfill the eight LPC content areas; pass the National Counselor Examination (NCE) and the Colorado Jurisprudence; complete 2,000 hours of postgraduate supervised clinical practice; and receive 100 hours of supervision over a minimum of twenty-four months.
 Students may sit for the LPC exam as early as their last semester of graduate studies or anytime thereafter.
 There is a time limit of four years to complete all requirements from the date of application for licensure.
 Full details on Colorado licensure is available here Department of Regulatory Agencies (DORA).

 At this time, licensure is not required to practice in the state of Colorado.
 However, any person practicing psychotherapy in Colorado is required to register with the Colorado state database of psychotherapists as a Registered Psychotherapist.
 Failure to do so makes one subject to criminal and/or regulatory sanctions.